The-Diamondback-Lab/mariafisher/README.md

 your pull request will be denied if any code is improperly documeted.

 #### Development
+1. In your project directory, run the command  `git checkout development`.
-Run `npm run dev` in your terminal and make your changes.
+2. Run `npm run dev` and make your changes.
 This will watch your `*.js(x)` and `*.sass` files.
 As you develop, Create React App will automatically reload and deploy your changes locally.

 **If react-scripts fails to run the development server with the error "custom keyword definition is invalid: data.errors should be boolean", please reference